Frequently Asked Questions

 - List of checks – You'll need to provide a printed tape listing of the checks in your deposit.

-- Depository access card – Free depository cards allow you or your authorized employees access to any Alaska USA ATM business depository.
+- Depository access card – Free depository cards allow you or your authorized employees access to depository services.

 - Endorsement stamp – You'll need an endorsement stamp in order to properly endorse your deposited checks.